syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the custom tooltip for gallery extra item's button.Please refer ejRibbon#tabs->groups->content->groups->customToolTip for its inner properties.
+Specifies the custom tooltip for gallery extra item's button.
+Refer to ejRibbon#tabs->groups->content->groups->customToolTip for its inner properties.